alqazzaaz/marsad-geography-app/README.md

 - **Daily budget guard:** Claude usage is metered in USD from real token counts; once the configurable daily ceiling is hit, generation pauses until the next day (`503`)
 - **Observability:** Sentry error tracking in production

+## Development Methodology: AI-Assisted Engineering
+This project was developed utilizing Claude Code to massively accelerate the development lifecycle.
+By offloading UI boilerplate and standard CRUD operations to AI, I was able to dedicate 100% of my cognitive focus to System Design and DevOps—specifically designing the multi-layer caching architecture, configuring the JWT security layer, and orchestrating the serverless Microsoft Azure deployment.

 ## Getting Started

 ### Prerequisites